Benetton closer to delisting after advisers' report

 With no shareholder owning more than 2 percent, the offer is now likely to meet little resistance.

-But after a quarter of a century on the Milan stock exchange, the delisting marks the end of a tough decade for the retailer, which was hard-hit by the emergence of more-flexible rivals such as Inditex's Zara and Sweden's H&M .
+But after a quarter of a century on the Milan stock exchange, the delisting marks the end of a tough decade for the retailer, which was hard-hit by the emergence of more-flexible rivals such as Inditex's Zara (ITX.MC) and Sweden's H&M (HMb.ST).

 CUT EUROPE EXPOSURE